Entropy of mixing: Mixing with and without change of available volume

 In the established customary usage, expressed in the lead section of this article, the entropy of mixing comes from two mechanisms, the intermingling and possible interactions of the distinct molecular species, and the change in the volume available for each molecular species, or the change in concentration of each molecular species.
 For ideal gases, the entropy of mixing at prescribed common temperature and pressure has nothing to do with mixing in the sense of intermingling and interactions of molecular species, but is only to do with expansion into the common volume.

 According to Fowler and Guggenheim (1939/1965), the conflating of the just-mentioned two mechanisms for the entropy of mixing is well established in customary terminology, but can be confusing unless it is borne in mind that the independent variables are the common initial and final temperature and total pressure; if the respective partial pressures or the total volume are chosen as independent variables instead of the total pressure, the description is different.

+Arieh Ben-Naim reiterates that the entropy increase is solely due to expansion, and discourages the widespread textbook statement that "mixing of different ideal gases is an inherently irreversible process".
+He demonstrates cases where an entropy increase occurs with instead demixing, and further argues that the concept of entropy of mixing has contributed to the widespread misconception of entropy as disorder.